noshinkhan-cloud/Portfolio/README.md

 ### Graphic Design

 I created both a logo design and poster creation using Canva for an imaginative businness concept, named "Noshin's Knits & Crafts."
-It incorporated an understanding of how to make graphic art uniquely eye-catching, which includes having different textual and visual elements.
+It incorporates an understanding of how to make graphic art uniquely eye-catching, which includes having different textual and visual elements.

 ### Python Programming